frederic-perez/AmE-dictionary/data/dictionary.md

 __otalgia__ _n_
 __otherness__
 __otherworldly__ _adj_ :astonished::three::hammer:
-__otiose__ _adj_ Serving no useful purpose; having no excuse for being. _Syn_ superfluous, wasted, pointless, senseless _More than half of his acceptance speech was otiose nonsense, and the rest was just a rehash of his campaign promises._
+__otiose__ _adj_ :two: /OH-shee-ohss/ Otiose is a formal word typically used to describe either something that serves no useful purpose, or something that has no use or effect.
+Serving no useful purpose; having no excuse for being. _Syn_ superfluous, wasted, pointless, senseless _More than half of his acceptance speech was otiose nonsense, and the rest was just a rehash of his campaign promises._
 __otitis__ _n_
 __otolaryngology__ _n_ _Syn_ otorhinolaryngology
 __otter__ _n_ :three::hammer: _Keep a look out for the sea otters._